 There are many considerations for a researcher when deciding where to submit work for publication.
 All things being equal, an open access pathway should be preferred to a closed one.
 As outlined in the Open Access Policy, free Gold OA should be favoured where this is an option and once other factors are considered.

-The University of Otago Library provides useful information about Research Publishing & Impact.
+- The University of Otago Library provides useful information about Research Publishing and Impact.

 6. Other materials

-(a) The University of Otago Library provides useful information about Research Publishing & Impact.
+- The University of Otago Library provides useful information about Research Publishing and Impact.